Are Nuts Good for Gout?

 Nuts Are Also Good for Your Heart

-Eating nuts as part of an overall healthy diet is also good for your heart since we gout sufferers are at an increased risk of heart disease.
+Eating nuts as part of an overall healthy diet is also good for your heart since gout sufferers are at an increased risk of heart disease.
 Nuts help your heart by decreasing LDL or the bad cholesterol level in the blood.

 Many nuts are also very rich in omega-3 fatty acids which you also find in fish, they are also high in fiber which makes you feel full and eat less.
 In addition, nuts are high in vitamin E which stops the development of plaques in your arteries which otherwise could lead to chest pain or heart attack.

 Make sure to eat your nuts raw and unsalted.
-Do not buy them chopped, cooked in oil or roasted either.
-If anything buying them raw and toast them yourself.
+Do not buy them chopped, cooked in oil, or roasted either.
+If anything, buy them raw and toast them yourself.
 The nuts that are usually salted in the marketplace are usually high in sodium.